Convodotwtf/voice-ai-twitter-spaces/README.md

 ---

 **⚠️ Disclaimer**: This tool is for educational and entertainment purposes.
 Use responsibly and respect platform terms of service.
 The convo.wtf team is not responsible for how you use this technology.
-For full disclaimer, visit [convo.wtf/disclaimer](https://convo.wtf/disclaimer).
+For full Token disclaimer, visit [convo.wtf/disclaimer](https://convo.wtf/disclaimer).